grafana/grafana/pkg/services/live/leader/readme.md

 * Acquired leadership contains leadership ID and expiration time
 * While the leader is alive it prolongs entry in Redis periodically
 * Each subscription on each node checks entry state and if the entry disappeared or leadership ID changed we consider the leader gone – thus we disconnect a client to let it re-initialize streams.
-* Upon reconnect we whether have an existing leader or can acquire leadership.
+* Upon reconnect we check whether we have an existing leader or can acquire leadership.

 ### Failure scenario #2: Channel leader node does not respond on subscribe